MarkusHumetus/Access_Job_Talent_Oct_2022/README.md

 # Methodology

-1. Load libraries and data.
+0. Load libraries and data.
-2. Exploratory, Analysis and manipulation of initial Data.
+1. Exploratory, Analysis and manipulation of initial Data (Sweetviz library used).
-3. Screening classification by machine Learning.
+2. Data Engineering
+3. Study Data Engineering impact on model performance
-4. Tunning of hyperparameters to optimize the chosen model.
+4. Tunning of hyperparameters to optimize the Random Forest model.
 5. Predict the status for the test data set (supplied without label) with the optimised model.
+6. Results and conclusions

 # Tools